 Astronomical Image Processing Software

 StarStack is a software package for processing and enhancing astronomical photos.
-This software is work-in-progress, and the current version shown here is the first release.
+This software is work-in-progress, so more features may become available in the future.
 The features in the current version include:

 - Applying dark, bias and flat corrections to an image.